Nhlakaa/Spotify/README.md

 Built by **Nhlakanipho Mkhabela**

 Using React to build the Spotify client-side

-Depending on Redux and Redux Thunk for state management and async actions Using Axios to communicate with the server
+Depending on Redux and Redux Thunk for state management and async actions

+Using Axios to communicate with the server

-Finally, using Node and Express to build the backend
+Finally - using Node and Express to build the backend

 [View live](https://thirsty-cray-5b0954.netlify.com)